joseTamezPena/Finite-Particles/README.md

 ## Galactic Rotation Curves

 The velocity-dependent nature of the gravitational force implies that **"hot" ionized particles** in neutral plasma (with high velocities) behave differently from **"cold" neutral particles**.
 This difference accounts for the observed **flattening of galactic rotation curves**, potentially eliminating the need for dark matter in this model.
 Simulations in this repository demonstrate how these effects align with observed galactic dynamics.
-The results of fitting observed rotation curves of 22 SPARC galaxies and the local group are shocased in the Galaxies folder.
+The results of fitting observed rotation curves of 22 SPARC galaxies and the local group are showcased in the Galaxies folder.

 ![M33 Rotation Curve](images/clipboard-1366545713.png){width="392"}